openerror/skygearStripeDemo/README.md

 ### Set up API keys
-Change Skygear endpoint and APIKeys at `public_html/index.js`.
+Change the Skygear endpoint and API keys at `public_html/index.js`.
 For Stripe, insert the appropriate test key in `settings.py`.

 ## Develop
 To begin development locally, install *skygear* and *stripe_api* on *pip*.
 These packages are not available elsewhere.